 We continued over another glacier and climbed up to the summit for a magnificent view – more moss-covered peaks of different shapes and sizes in the foreground were framed by mountains in the distance with glaciers and a waterfall to one side.
 This past hour’s scenery was why we had come to Iceland, and we really felt very small walking through it.

-It was a steep descent from this summit of 1,000 m and thankfully it was dry and calm when we nervously descended down the stretch known as ‘Cat’s Spine’.
+It was a steep descent from this summit of 1,000 m but thankfully it was dry and calm when we nervously descended down the stretch known as ‘Cat’s Spine’.
 It was now flat across Morinsheioi with the clouds rolling in and then disappearing.
-The rain never ok materialised, but we kept our jackets on nonetheless as it’s quite hard to keep up with this weather!
+The rain never materialised, but we kept our jackets on nonetheless as it’s quite hard to keep up with this weather!

 We dropped steeply into the valley and it was immediately green again with lots of wild flowers and trees.
 By now we were both pretty tired and a delicious hummus sandwich on a perfectly positioned bench provided a final burst of energy as we continued descending into Þórsmörk.